-PhD level courses in interpretive research, process-tracing methods, qualitative comparative analysis, ethnographic methods, qualitative interviewing and structural equation modeling will be offered at this year’s Fall Methods Workshops, hosted by the Department of Political Science, Aarhus University and organised by the Methods Excellence Network (MethodsNET).
+PhD level courses in process-tracing methods and qualitative interviewing will be offered at this year’s Fall Methods Workshops, hosted by the Department of Political Science, Aarhus University and organised by the Methods Excellence Network (MethodsNET).
 The courses are designed to bring the methodological aspects of your research project to the next level.

 Instructor: Lea Sgier, University of Geneva